Mayor and Council

 - Vice Chair: Acting Mayor

-For access to agendas and minutes for District of Taylor meetings of council and committees please visit our Council Meetings page.
+For access to agendas and minutes for District of Taylor meetings of council and committees, or request to appear as a delegation, please visit our Council Meetings page.